Way back in history:

 Another 'mystery': this neat and smart "hot rod" coupe, #3

-(before Ellis used #3) could be that if American Melvin Linville if the
+(before Ellis used #3) could be that of American Melvin Linville if the

 photo is 1961 or 1962.
 If it's 1957 to 1960, then it's Graham

 Warner from Bury St. Edmunds.
-[Though that coupe looks so much like Pete Tucker's cars, too!)
+[Though the coupe looks much like Pete Tucker's cars.)

 A big thank-you to Russ Thomas, the long-time Brafield announcer